taoteg/the-works/README.md

 Using statistical analysis can help identify the major characters and locations used in the work, as well as any other emergent trends in the content.
 Additionally, by dynamically generating a version of the work that contains only specific parts related to the search filter, the author could evaluate the work in unique ways like including only one (or a specific subset) of characters, locations, events, date ranges, etc. and check for consistency of voice or over-leveraging of certain plot elements (eg. mcguffin abuse) or locations.

+## Workflow Description

-However, while there are defined paradigms for how parts of something like a codebase interoperate that inherently describe the structure of the parts in relation to the whole, the written word at large has no such inherent paradigm (beyond basic syntax and grammar - which are also flexible).
+While there are defined paradigms for how parts of something like a codebase interoperate that inherently describe the structure of the parts in relation to the whole, the written word at large has no such inherent paradigm (beyond basic syntax and grammar - which are also flexible).
 Instead, a best-practice must be implemented, with the single critical tenant of persistent adherence to the practice being the requirement for a succesful result.

+## Technological Approach

+- Setup a vanilla git repository to track versioning of text documents.
+- Assemble the individual text documents in any defined order and retain as many versions as desired.
+- Automate the indexing of source documents with Elastic Search and expose capacity to query against the results.
+- Visualize the results of the ES query on the corpus of work.
+- Generate statistical summary data for corpus of works and individual documents.